© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Penybont Common Roman road and early turnpike road is a scheduled monument protected by Cadw under reference RD258.
 View the official record →

-Penybont Common Roman road and early turnpike road is a Roman transport route in Radnorshire, Wales, that served as a significant communication corridor during the occupation period.
+Penybont Common Roman road and early turnpike road is a Roman transport route located in Radnorshire, Wales, which demonstrates the layering of communication infrastructure across multiple periods of use.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD258.

 Penybont Common Roman road and early turnpike road dates from the roman period, and is classified as a road.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Penybont Common Roman road and early turnpike road is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD258.